AlleghenyCollege-CIS-301-F2024/act03_solutions/writing/activity.md

 ### Q1

 Please explain what the `summary()` command is used for and why this function is useful when working with a dataset.
-Can you give an example of a question for a particular dataset in which this function would provide especially usful information?
+Can you give an example of a question for a particular dataset in which this function would provide especially useful information?

 ``` text
 TODO